Cell Phones and Plans for Seniors

 - About the Phones

 Consumer Cellular now offers several phones to AARP members; some at no cost and others as high as $100.
-The phones are typical rather than being designed specifically as cell phones for seniors.
+Most of the phones they offer are typical rather than being designed specifically as cell phones for seniors.

 The phones offered range from simple flip phones like the Doro Phone Easy (which offers large font, an emergency call button, excellent audio quality, and hearing aid compatibility) to higher-end smartphones like the iPhone 8 or iPhone X. No long-term contract or cancellation fees are required.